Former VW boss facing charges in Berlin over false testimony | DW | 09.06.2021

 Prosecutors in Berlin have brought charges against former Volkswagen boss Martin Winterkorn, accusing him of giving false testimony to the German parliament about his knowledge of the carmaker's emissions scandal.

-Berlin states prosecutors brought charges against the former boss of the German automobile giant Volkswagen on Wednesday, alleging that he lied to the German Bundestag, Bild newspaper reported.
+Berlin states prosecutors brought charges against the former boss of the German automobile giant Volkswagen on Wednesday, alleging that he lied to the German Bundestag, German mass-circulation Bild newspaper reported.

-The charges claim that Martin Winterkorn gave false testimony to a parliamentary committee that was investigating the "dieselgate" scandal in which VW falsified data regarding the diesel emissions of a previous diesel car model.
+The charges say Martin Winterkorn gave false testimony to a parliamentary committee that was investigating the "dieselgate" scandal, in which VW falsified data regarding emissions of diesel cars.

 The prosecutors said that Winterkorn knew about the data manipulation earlier than he admitted to during the inquiry.